 It’s true, many foreign companies have earned substantial profits by exploring and producing oil and gas in New Zealand.

-However, the current royalty payment and taxation regime ensures that 42% of profit from most producing fields are returned to the New Zealand government.
-This is a substantial percentage of the profits of a field, especially given a number of limitations that exist for the New Zealand industry:
+However, the current royalty payment and taxation regime ensures that 42% of profits from most producing fields are returned to the New Zealand government.

 Our small towns and regions are crying out for investment.